-MIFF Schools 2020 sees the festival welcome its first ever youth jury, a panel of three jurors who will deliberate on which film from the MIFF Schools program they deem the best.
+The MIFF Schools Youth Jury returns in 2021 after its successful inaugural run last year.
+The jury is a panel of three young filmmakers who deliberate on which title from the MIFF Schools program they deem the best.

 Outstanding film as chosen by the jurors

 Sōshi Matsumoto’s beautiful depiction of Japan and the culture of samurai and romance films garnered our attention due to its array of fun characters, natural dialogue and steady pacing.
 The combination of a fully realised and detailed setting and great comedic tonal balance results in an engagingly meta narrative that entertains throughout its entire runtime.
 With beautiful cinematography reminiscent of faded poster print and colours mimicking the hues of summer, this film offers wonderful commentary on the modern world with a futuristic sci-fi twist.